dankamongmen/notcurses/USAGE.md

 // doing something weird (setting a locale not based on LANG).
 #define NCOPTION_INHIBIT_SETLOCALE 0x0001

+// Checking for Sixel support requires writing an escape, and then reading an
+// inline reply from the terminal.
+Since this can interact poorly with actual
+// user input, it's not done unless Sixel will actually be used.
+Set this flag
+// to unconditionally test for Sixel support in notcurses_init().
+#define NCOPTION_VERIFY_SIXEL        0x0002

+// We typically install a signal handler for SIGWINCH that generates a resize
+// event in the notcurses_getc() queue.
+Set to inhibit this handler.
+#define NCOPTION_NO_WINCH_SIGHANDLER 0x0004

+// We typically install a signal handler for SIG{INT, SEGV, ABRT, QUIT} that
+// restores the screen, and then calls the old signal handler.
+Set to inhibit
+// registration of these signal handlers.
+#define NCOPTION_NO_QUIT_SIGHANDLERS 0x0008

+// By default, we hide the cursor if possible.
+This flag inhibits use of
+// the civis capability, retaining the cursor.
+#define NCOPTION_RETAIN_CURSOR       0x0010

+// Notcurses typically prints version info in notcurses_init() and performance
+// info in notcurses_stop().
+This inhibits that output.
+#define NCOPTION_SUPPRESS_BANNERS    0x0020

+// If smcup/rmcup capabilities are indicated, notcurses defaults to making use
+// of the "alternate screen".
+This flag inhibits use of smcup/rmcup.
+#define NCOPTION_NO_ALTERNATE_SCREEN 0x0040

 // Configuration for notcurses_init().
 typedef struct notcurses_options {
   // The name of the terminfo database entry describing this terminal.
 If NULL,
   // the environment variable TERM is used.
 Failure to open the terminal
   // definition will result in failure to initialize notcurses. const char* termtype;
-  // If smcup/rmcup capabilities are indicated, notcurses defaults to making
-  // use of the "alternate screen".
-This flag inhibits use of smcup/rmcup. bool inhibit_alternate_screen;
-  // By default, we hide the cursor if possible.
-This flag inhibits use of
-  // the civis capability, retaining the cursor. bool retain_cursor;
-  // We typically install a signal handler for SIGINT and SIGQUIT that restores
-  // the screen, and then calls the old signal handler.
-Set this to inhibit
-  // registration of any signal handlers. bool no_quit_sighandlers;
-  // We typically install a signal handler for SIGWINCH that generates a resize
-  // event in the notcurses_getc() queue.
-Set this to inhibit the handler. bool no_winch_sighandler;
-  // Notcurses typically prints version info in notcurses_init() and
-  // performance info in notcurses_stop().
-This inhibits that output. bool suppress_banner;
   // If non-NULL, notcurses_render() will write each rendered frame to this
   // FILE* in addition to outfp.
 This is used primarily for debugging.
   FILE* renderfp;